-Attendance: All required Advisory Committee members (Chair, Advisor, Expert Member(s) and Outside Member) and the graduate student are expected to be physically present at the same location for the dissertation defense.
+Attendance - see Pandemic Exception Below: All required Advisory Committee members (Chair, Advisor, Expert Member(s) and Outside Member) and the graduate student are expected to be physically present at the same location for the dissertation defense.
 However, there may be scheduling challenges due to travel.
 Technology, such as teleconferencing and videoconferencing, may be used for a physically absent Advisor or Expert Member(s); the student, Chair and Outside Member are expected to be physically present.
-In exceedingly rare cases where scheduling is particularly challenging, the Graduate

-College must approve alternative attendance formats.
+In exceedingly rare cases where scheduling is particularly challenging, the Graduate College must approve alternative attendance formats.
 A change of Advisory Committee member may also be necessary for defenses where a member cannot be available in any format for an extended period of time.
 A Committee Change Request Form is available for those circumstances and requires the signature approval of all Committee members.
 Submission of questions via another Advisory Committee member is not an acceptable way to participate in the final dissertation defense or other Advisory Committee activities.

+Attendance Pandemic Exception Through December 2020: All required Advisory Committee members (Chair, Advisor, Expert Member(s) and Outside Member) and the graduate student are expected to be present for the thesis or dissertation defense.
+Technology, such as teleconferencing and videoconferencing, may be used for physically absent committee members or students.
+Virtual defenses do not change the requirement that all committee members must participate.
+A change of Advisory Committee member may also be necessary for defenses where a member cannot be available in any format for an extended period of time.
+The Committee Change Request Form is electronic and is available in RoundUp for those circumstances.
+Submission of questions via another Advisory Committee member is not an acceptable way to participate in the final thesis or dissertation defense or other Advisory Committee activities.